bitchan/meta/README.md

-# docs
+# bitchan meta

-This repository contains [main bitchan wiki](https://github.com/bitchan/docs/wiki) and also some miscellaneous information.
+This repository contains [main bitchan wiki](https://github.com/bitchan/meta/wiki) and other meta information.

 ## License

-docs - bitchan documentation
+bitchan meta - bitchan documentation and other meta information

 Written in 2014 by Kagami Hiiragi <kagami@genshiken.org>